• BIBLE PROMISES

 Instead, the experience will be one of complete self-sufficiency, filled with joy and power, which will overflow from us so that we have more than sufficient emotional and physical reserves to reach out to others.

 The life we will experience will be so complete and fulfilling that our previous mortal existence will seem like a living death by comparison.
-In a million years, it will be but a faint memory of a tiny ‘blip’ in time.
+In a million years, it will be but a faint memory – a tiny ‘blip’ in time.

 The thing we need to come to understand is, that this is not the ultimate reality – something much greater is – and it is being offered to us.